EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 ## 6. How to utilize this Github:

-first identify if your databses are local or if they are public.
-Both databases must be either both local or both public.
+First, identify whether your databases are local or public.
+They must be either both local or both public.

 If the databases are **public**:
-- Make sure both databases have public IP, a public port number, and that you know the username and pasword
+- Make sure both databases have public IP, a public port number, and a username and password
 - Access the website throught this link : https://etl-service-hybrid-tx-analytical-epoxy-31f481.apps.shift.nerc.mghpcc.org/
-- For more explination or step by step explination follow the steps inside the CloudReadMe.md file inside the ETL folder.
+- For a step by step explaination follow the steps inside the [CloudReadMe.md](https://github.com/EC528-Fall-2024/hybrid-tx-analytical-epoxy/blob/main/apiary/etl-demo/CloudReadMe.md) file inside the ETL folder.

 If the databases are **local**:
 - Clone this GitHub
 - Save the docker image inside Apiary scripts folder
-- Follow the steps inside the README.md file insside the ETL folder.
+- Follow the steps inside the ETL [README.md](https://github.com/EC528-Fall-2024/hybrid-tx-analytical-epoxy/blob/main/apiary/etl-demo/README.md) file.

+If you are interested in using our mock datasets, follow the setup [here](https://github.com/EC528-Fall-2024/hybrid-tx-analytical-epoxy/blob/main/apiary/SETUP.md).

 ## 7. Release Planning: